vvr-rao/SFDC-Einstein-Intent-Lightning-Comp/README.md

-# SFDC-Einstein-Intent-Lightning-Comp
+# SFDC-Einstein-Language-Lightning-Comp

 In this module
-1) Trained a Model using Einstein Intent.
+1) Trained a Model using Einstein Language.
 2) Created a generic Lightning Component which can sit on the following Lightning record pages - Accounts, Cases, Tasks.
 On the click of a button, the Model will be invoked to analyse the Comments field and provide the Intent

 Reference Links: